frakman1/DemeoMods-Revolutions/HouseRules.Essentials/README.md

   - CriticalHitDamage is adjusted to double normal damage.
   - To configure:
     - Specify the [AbilityKey](../docs/SettingsReference.md#abilitykeys) of the ability to modify.
-    - Specify a positive integers for targetDamage and critDamage respectively E.g.: `"Zap": [ 2, 5 ]` will set Zap targetDamage to 2 and critDmage to 5.
+    - Specify positive integers for targetDamage and critDamage respectively E.g.: `"Zap": [ 2, 5 ]` will set Zap targetDamage to 2 and critDmage to 5.

   ###### _Example JSON config for AbilityDamageOverridden_